 The Library/Media Center has two computer labs for classroom usage.
 Classroom teachers schedule computer lab time.
-Individual computer stations are available for students to use, as long as they have written permission from their teachers, to use the Library's computer resources during class time.
+Individual computer stations are available for students to use, if they have written permission from their teachers, to use the Library's computer resources during class time.